Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel

 Several criteria for characteristic kernels are provided in \cite{sriperumbudur2010hilbert}.
-When the kernel is translation invariant, i.e. $k(x, y) = \psi(x-y)$ and defined on $\mathbb{R}^d$, $k$ is characteristic if and only if the support of its Fourier transformation is $\mathbb{R}^d$ \cite{sriperumbudur2010hilbert}.
-For a comprehensive characterisation of kernels $k$ such that $\gamma_k$ is a metric, please refer to Table 1 in \cite{muandet2016kernel}.
-Gaussian kernel is frequently used as the characteristic kernel for MMD:
+When the kernel is translation invariant, i.e. $k(x, y) = \psi(x-y)$ and defined on $\mathbb{R}^d$, $k$ is characteristic if and only if the support of its Fourier transform is $\mathbb{R}^d$ \cite{sriperumbudur2010hilbert}.
+For a comprehensive characterization of kernels $k$ such that $\gamma_k$ is a metric, please refer to Table 1 in \cite{muandet2016kernel}.
+The Gaussian kernel is frequently used as the characteristic kernel for MMD: